danywalls/edgar-accordion/README.md

 npm run dev
 ```

-Navigate to [localhost:1234](http://localhost:1234.
+Navigate to [localhost:1234](http://localhost:1234).
 You should edgar accordion running.

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an dist and build version of the app:

 ```bash
 npm run prod